-A person who has type 2 diabetes can make it easier to avoid buying unhealthful foods by going to the grocery store armed with a list.
+One thing that can make it easier to avoid buying unhealthful foods is to make a list before going to the grocery store.

 Choosing healthful, satisfying foods that meet individual nutrition requirements can help people with type 2 diabetes manage their condition.

 By making smart food choices and buying the right foods, a person can ensure they have enough suitable ingredients on hand to take them from breakfast through to the last meal, or snack, of the day.

 Find out more here about the best foods for diabetes.

 Vegetables form the basis of a healthy diet.
 They offer excellent sources of vitamins, minerals, and fiber.
 Fiber and complex carbohydrates, present in many vegetables, can help the body feel full and satisfied.

 This, in turn, can deter overeating, which may lead to weight gain and blood sugar issues.